-The Portal provides easy access to reliable information on a range of issues relevant to the management of the Antarctic environment.
-Information that is available through the Portal is prepared by Antarctic experts and is thoroughly peer-reviewed before being published.
-An Editor, supported by an Editorial Group oversees the review process and is responsible for ensuring information available through the Portal is up-to-date and non-political.
+Information that is available through the Portal is thoroughly peer-reviewed before being published.
+An Editor, supported by an Editorial Group oversees the review process and is responsible for ensuring information available through the Portal is accurate, apolitical and up-to-date.

-Information available in the Portal is provided in two formats: Information Summaries and Emerging Issues.
+The information available in the Portal is mainly provided in the form of Information Summaries.

-The Portal includes summarised information on the state of knowledge on issues that are of current concern to the CEP, the management of those issues, and environmental pressures likely to cause change into the future.
-These Information Summaries present the key policy-relevant information arising from the best available science, and are the focus of the Portal.
+The Portal includes summaries of the current state of knowledge on issues of relevance to Antarctic managers and policy makers, and on environmental pressures likely to cause change into the future.
+Information Summaries are based on the best available science.
 They are intended to be concise, technically accurate, politically neutral and accessible to a broad audience.
-The content is factual, free of jargon, with no recommendations.
+The briefings do not make policy recommendations.

 All content that is submitted to the Portal must be based on published, peer-reviewed science.
-The Portal Editor organises an additional series of reviews on draft content.
-These reviews are done in conjunction with an Editorial Group and SCAR before the content is made public.
-The process includes a number of review steps to ensure that only the highest quality information, that adequately summarises the current state of knowledge, is published in the Portal.
-A more detailed illustration and description of the editorial work flow and process can be found here.
+The Guidelines for Authors can be found here.
+The Portal Editor organises a peer review of draft content.
+These reviews are done in conjunction with an Editorial Group before the content is made public.
+The process includes a number of review steps to ensure that only the highest-quality information that adequately summarises the current state of knowledge is published in the Portal.

-In preparing Information Summaries or Emerging Issues, authors should consider that officials involved in the work of the CEP are the primary audience for the Portal, along with all of the other delegates involved in the Antarctic Treaty Consultative Meeting, which requires information to be easily accessible.
+In preparing Information Summaries, authors should consider that officials involved in the work of the Antarctic Treaty System are the primary audience for the Portal, although SCAR’s broader stakeholders are also a target audience.

 Users who contribute to the Portal must clear any copyright issues before submitting to the Portal.
 Contributions to the Portal are held under a Creative Commons Attribution – Non Commercial – Share Alike 3.0 licence.